Perryville Battlefield State Historic Site

 Jeff Shaara, author of the guidebook Jeff Shaara's Civil War Battlefields: Discovering America's Hallowed Ground, lists Perryville Battlefield as one of the 10 great Civil War places to visit.
 His national review appeared in USA Today.

 This Kentucky battlefield is one of the most unaltered Civil War sites in the nation; vistas visible today are virtually those soldiers saw on that fateful day in 1862.
+The total acreage of the battlefield is 1,200 acres.
 A self-guided walking tour on the battlefield interprets battle events.
 This is one of the stops along Kentucky's Lincoln Heritage Trail.

 Are you looking for a way to advertise your business, organization, or honor a family member that fought at the Battle of Perryville?CLICK HERE for info!